VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1693, the postage rate of a letter was determined by how much light went through the letter.
-The less the light went through the letter the more expensive the rate would be.
-This technique was referred to as candling**
+- ⚡ Daily fun fact: **The reason why locusts swarm are because when they are in groups, a "hot-spot" behind their hind legs is stimulated, which in turn causes their destructive nature.
+A large swarm of locusts can eat eighty thousand tons of corn in a day**

 <h3 align="left">Connect with me:</h3>
 <p align="left">